FASP-QAT/qat-documentation/docs/user/06-managing-programs-and-versions.md

 - **How to import a program:**
   1. Determine whether you would like to export from the forecasting or the supply planning module, and navigate to the correct module (See Section 2.J Navigation and Menu Bar).
 If you only have access to one module, you can ignore this step.
-  2. Go to “Program Management” > “Import Program.”
+  2. Go to “Program Management” &gt; “Import Program.”
   3. Click “Browse.”
 Choose the required file that needs to be imported.
 The selected file must be in the zip format.
 The zip file may have multiple programs.
   4. Click “Next.”
   5. Select the required program to import (if only one program is in the file, it will be auto-selected).